Non-combatant: Geneva Conventions of 1949

+Additional Protocols of 1977

 Article 42 of Protocol I states that aircrews who are parachuting from aircraft in distress cannot be attacked regardless of what territory they are over.
 If aircrews land in territory controlled by the enemy, they must be allowed to surrender before being attacked unless it is apparent that they are engaging in a hostile act or attempting to escape.
 Airborne forces who are descending by parachute from an aircraft, whether it is disabled or not, are not given the protection afforded by this Article and, therefore, may be attacked during their descent unless they are hors de combat.

 Article 50 of Protocol 1 defines a civilian as a person who is not a privileged combatant.
 Article 51 describes the protection that must be given to civilians (unless they are unprivileged combatants) and civilian populations.
-Article 54 deals with the Protection of objects indispensable to the survival of the civilian population and is categorical that "Starvation of civilians as a method of warfare is prohibited."
+Article 54 deals with the protection of objects indispensable to the survival of the civilian population and is categorical that "Starvation of civilians as a method of warfare is prohibited."
 Chapter III of Protocol I regulates the targeting of civilian objects.
 Article 8(2)(b)(i) of the Rome Statute of the International Criminal Court also prohibits attacks directed against civilians.

 While not all states have ratified Protocol I or the Rome Statute, these provisions reiterated existing customary laws of war which are binding for all belligerents in an international conflict.

 Article 3 in the general section of the Geneva Conventions states that in the case of armed conflict not of an international character (occurring in the territory of one of the High Contracting Parties) that each Party to the conflict shall be bound to apply, as a minimum, the following provisions to "persons taking no active part in the hostilities" (non-combatants).
 Such persons shall in all circumstances be treated humanely, with the following prohibitions: